thelo-gaultier/docker-workshop-installation/3-docker-images/README.md

 if __name__ == "__main__":
     app.run(host="0.0.0.0")
 ```

+> This code will simply create a rest API returning a web page with a random cat GIF.

 * Step 4 Create a new file requirements.txt with the following line:

 ```{r, engine='bash', count_lines}
 Flask==0.10.1
 ```
+> In python dependencies can be all listed in a requirement file.
+Here we just need Flask.

 * Step 5 Create a new directory templates and create a new file index.html in this directory with the following content: